wp-plugins/double-opt-in-for-download/readme.txt

 == Description ==

-Our Double Opt-In for download plugin is ideal for improving your customer out reach.
+The Double Opt-In for download plugin is ideal for improving your customer out reach.

 You simply upload your free download using the plugin admin interface.
 Once your file is uploaded, just add the generated shortcode to the pages or posts where you would like to show the sign up form.